 So, save yourself some time and frustration and read EVERYTHING that comes with your machine.

-I go over a lot of information in this post, but if you are still needing some help, Craftsy has some excellent Cricut-related courses – including Craft and Create with your Cricut Explore!
-They may be worth taking.
+I go over a lot of information in this post, but if you are still needing some help, Craftsy has some excellent courses – they might be worth taking.

 Cricut Mat Care

-The cutting mat is essential to success with the Cricut machine.
+The cutting mat is essential to success with your machine.
 You really need it to make sure you get a cut on just about all the materials you will use.

 Without proper care, they can get messed up pretty quickly.
 I’ll talk about this more later but you should ALWAYS make sure you do a test cut.
 I’ve ruined a mat because I had the cut setting too high.

 Beyond that, one tip I learned is to wipe it down with non-alcoholic baby wipes (water wipes would be perfect) after each cut.
 This can help keep it cleaner, stay sticky for longer, and just increase the longevity of it.